Justin Broadrick: End of Godflesh and Techno Animal (2000–2003)

 In 2000, Broadrick, Green and drummer Ted Parsons began work on the Godflesh album, Hymns.
 "I was already aware of Godflesh's mortality.
 Though I enjoyed a good amount of the album, I still felt a bit restricted.
 I started doing a lot of stuff during the recording of that album where I was really trying to get past the limitations of Godflesh, which were self-created".
 After the album was released, G. C. Green left due to not wanting to tour any longer.
 Godflesh was booked for a European tour to open for Fear Factory, so Broadrick invited Paul Raven to replace Ben.
-A week into the tour Broadrick told "Raven is a fantastic bass player, but it just wasn't Benny, who I had been playing with for 13 years and was a whole part of what Godflesh was".
+A week into the tour Broadrick said "Raven is a fantastic bass player, but it just wasn't Benny, who I had been playing with for 13 years and was a whole part of what Godflesh was".
 A North American tour was also planned without Broadrick's input.
 Soon after, Broadrick and his girlfriend of thirteen years broke up.
 Broadrick slipped into a mental breakdown, fled back to Birmingham and hid at a friend's house just as he was supposed to board a plane to begin the North American tour.
 Bands, equipment companies and promoters moved to recoup the lost money and Broadrick lost his house and other valuable assets in his name.
 Kevin Martin moved on to record alone as The Bug and Techno Animal was ended.